 Visitors are welcome at SFCS.
 We require visitors to report to the office and sign in when they arrive and sign out when they leave.
 Visitors need to wear a nametag.
-Parents who wish to visit a classroom to during the regular instructional day should call the school to have the visit cleared with the principal.
+Parents who wish to visit a classroom to during the regular instructional day should clear the visit with the teacher and the principal.
 Once a visit is cleared, we can schedule a mutually convenient date and time.